 Benefits for Married Couples and Civil Partners

 Married couples and civil partners enjoy favorable inheritance tax treatment, including the ability for a civil partner to transfer assets between each other without incurring tax liabilities.
-This provision ensures that the surviving partner can inherit all assets without facing immediate tax charges, allowing for a tax-efficient transfer of wealth in a civil partnership.
+Assets passed between spouses or civil partners are exempt from inheritance tax, ensuring that the surviving partner can inherit all assets without facing immediate tax charges.
+This provision allows for a tax-efficient transfer of wealth in a civil partnership.

 Furthermore, any unused portion of the nil rate band can be transferred between spouses, potentially allowing for a combined threshold of up to £1 million.
-By utilizing both partners’ allowances, the total nil rate band of £650,000 for the estate of the second spouse can be maximized, providing significant tax relief.
+By utilizing both partners’ allowances and transferring unused nil-rate bands based on the assets passed when a spouse dies, the total nil rate band of £650,000 for the estate of the second spouse can be maximized, providing significant tax relief.
+Additionally, the residence nil rate band can apply when the main residence is left to a direct descendant, further reducing potential inheritance tax liability.

 Example Scenarios